ajeetgill/foam3/doc/guides/Build.md

 There are two types of POMs

 1. **Tooling** - poms which configure the Build environment itself.
     - **options** and **tasks** add support for build specific command line options and methods to process the source code.
     - *For example*, **JavaTooling** adds **options** to allow the configuration of the Java target version, and provide command line arguments to control creating a JAR file or start the JVM with JDPA enabled.
 And adds **tasks** for building and starting from JAR file locally or building a TAR file for remote deployment.
+    - Multiple *Tooling* POMs can define the same task name; All will be executed in the order encountered during tooling setup.
+    - The build defaults to *Tooling* **task** `all` when no tasks are specified on the command line. (see `JavaTooling`)
 1. **Build** - poms which declare build inputs.
     * Such as code and deployment configuration to include.
     * *For example*, specifying the models to generate Java from and specifying the configuration to include in a JAR file.